dapias/Particulars/README.txt

- Use the following during initial compilations, to see all generated warnings: intel	: -check -warn -diag-enable=all gnu	: -Wall -Wextra -pedantic
+ Use the following during initial compilations, to see all generated warnings: intel	: -check -warn -diag-enable=all gnu	: -fcheck=all -Wall -Wextra -pedantic

+ One no longer needs to add IMPLICIT NONE every where; just use: intel  : -implicitnone gnu    : -fimplicit-none

 !-----------------------------------------------------------------------------------------------!